Corporate Governance

 To view the information below please click on a heading to reveal the answer.

-The board is pleased to present its first Corporate Governance Report since the CMO Group IPO.
-The aim of this report is to set out CMO’s approach to corporate governance, the work of the board, and the board committees since listing.
+The board is pleased to present its Corporate Governance Report for the financial year ended 31 December 2022.
+The aim of this report is to set out CMO’s approach to corporate governance, the work of the board, and the board committees over 2022.

 The board strongly believes that corporate governance is more than just a set of guidelines.
 It’s a framework that helps to improve long-term success and performance.
 It also ensures a shared understanding of how decisions are made at CMO for the benefit of our stakeholders.